Dirty Larry: Renegade Cop: Gameplay

 Dirty Larry: Renegade Cop is a side-scrolling beat 'em up game where players take control of Larry, who tasks upon himself on fighting the criminals that roams the streets of Steelburg through seven stages in order to find and arrest Mr. Big, the head of the organized crime in the city and the game's final boss, as the main objective.
 Players move through each level beating up enemies and picking weapons left on streets, as Larry carries a limited amount of ammunition at the beginning of the game and the current weapon in use will be left unusable unless more ammo is found.
 Players can also pick up health items left by enemies when beaten.
 Each stage hosts a boss that must be fought before progressing any further, requiring different strategies to defeat them and after doing so, Larry uses a metro line to travel other locations, acting as a transition point between stages.

 Development and release

 Dirty Larry: Renegade Cop was announced to be in development by Knight Technologies in mid-1991 and planned to be released later in the year, however the game faced several delays and was later first showcased to the attendees at Consumer Electronics Show in 1992 before launch.
 In a January 1992 interview with online magazine Atari Explorer Online, Thomas Schenck recounted about the development process of the game.
 Schenck stated that he was the sole programmer of the project and it was originally intended to be similar to Electrocop, in which the players moved forwards or backwards but due to framerate issues, the original concept was scrapped and reworked into a side-scrolling title.
 He also stated that two levels were also cut from the final product, with one due to cartridge space constraints and another for not fitting into the plot.
+The cover art was illustrated by Erik Olson.